Executive Director, CHEERing

-Background: As the director of CHEER in Greece, Dr. Merewood oversees CHEERing’s work in infant nutrition and maternal-child health services to mothers, infants, and families in the Skaramagas, Oinofyta, and Eleonas refugee camps, and the Elna Maternity Center.
+Background: As the director of CHEER in Greece, Dr. Merewood oversees CHEERing’s training program, and work in infant nutrition and maternal-child health services to mothers, infants, and families with Attika area refugee camps, and the Elna Maternity Center in Athens.
 Dr Merewood also directs CHEER, the Center for Health Equity, Education, and Research, at the Boston University School of Medicine, and the Communities and Hospitals Advancing Maternity Practices (CHAMPS) project, an initiative that promotes best practices in maternity care, increases breastfeeding rates, decreases racial and ethnic disparities, and supports hospitals to adopt the World Health Organization’s Ten Steps to Successful Breastfeeding and gain Baby-Friendly designation.

 Experience: Dr. Merewood is an Associate Professor Pediatrics at the Boston University School of Medicine and an Associate Professor of Community Health Sciences at the Boston University School of Public Health.
 She has served as the Director of the Breastfeeding Center at Boston Medical Center and as Editor-in-Chief of the Journal of Human Lactation, as well as Consultant to the US Department of Health and Human Service’s Indian Health Service.